antonarhipov/sonic-byte/sonic-byte-tutorial/src/part4/track-walkthroughs.md

 Part IV examines each track in detail.
 You'll see how the concepts from Parts I-III come together in complete compositions.

+> 🎧 **[Listen to the album on SoundCloud](https://soundcloud.com/antonkeks/sets/sonic-byte)** while you read.
+Hearing the music makes everything click.

 ## How to Use This Section

 Each track walkthrough covers: